Ferroxius/Potions-Tab-Expanded-Next-Generation-Edition/README.md

 This mod is made specifically for the Complete Edition/Next Gen Update and NOT for the Classic Edition/Old Gen

 ### Installation
-Download and place the main file in your mods folder
+Download the main file from "releases" and place it in your mods folder found in your game directory.
+If one does not exist, create it

 ### Uninstallation
 Take the main file out of your mods folder